waveclaw/puppet-subscription_manager/README.md

 - **pool**: A specific license pool to attach the system to.
 Can include a default view using the formant pool-name/view-name.
 - **environment**: which environment to join at registration time
 - **autosubscribe**: Enable automatic subscription to repositories based on default Pool settings.
 Must be false when using an activation key unless specifiying a service leve.
-- **servicelevel**: provide automatic attachement to a service level in Satellite.
+- **servicelevel**: provide automatic attachment to a service level in Satellite.
 Not applicable to katello installations.
 - **force**: Should the registration be forced.
 Use this option with caution, setting it true will cause the system to be unregistered before running 'subscription-manager register'.
 Default value `false`.

 ### rhsm_register Examples